-Leaders and staff at St. Wilfrid's continue to deliver an 'outstanding' whole school, engaging and challenging 'Literacy-Rich Curriculum', which Ofsted described as, 'Leaders' extremely high ambitions for every pupil are reflected in the excellent curriculum that children in the early years, and pupils in Year 1 to Year 6, enjoy.
+School leaders have developed a broad and balanced 'Literacy-Rich' Curriculum that meets the needs of the children in the Church Community.
+Ofsted stated, 'Leaders' extremely high ambitions for every pupil are reflected in the excellent curriculum that children in the early years, and pupils in Year 1 to Year 6, enjoy.
 Much thought has gone into shaping a curriculum that meets pupils' needs and interests.
 The careful construction of the curriculum means that pupils continually build on their learning until they secure a deep body of knowledge across all subjects.'